Manhattan Center for Cognitive Behavioral Therapy

 • the stress associated with psychological or emotional difficulties.

 After sleep difficulties begin, perpetuating factors keep the problems in place and contribute to the development of insomnia.
 Ironically, these factors typically stem from efforts to cope with sleep difficulties, such as taking naps during the day or spending more time in bed to compensate for lost sleep.
-Although these strategies may seem like logical ways to deal with poor sleep, daytime napping can reduce the need for sleep at night, and spending more time in bed can lead to other issues that interfere with sleep.
+Although these strategies may seem like logical ways to deal with the problem, daytime napping can reduce the need for sleep at night.
+Spending more time in bed can lead to other issues that interfere with sleep.

 What can be done to treat insomnia?
 Thankfully, there are several effective treatments for insomnia and other sleep difficulties.
 While many people are familiar with medication treatments, behavioral insomnia treatment has been proven to be more effective than medications in the long term for insomnia.
 Chief among these is cognitive-behavioral therapy for insomnia (CBT-I).
 Interventions like CBT-I are effective because many sleep problems are partly related to our habits.